Norton Utilities: Version 14.0

-Critical Receptions
+Critical reception

-PC Pro rated Norton Utilities 14 with 1 star (out of 6) for “an overpriced collection of optimization tools that falls far short of its promise.
-IT Reviews called the package “light on features compared to rivals” and it questioned the “usefulness of some of the monitoring utilities.
+PC Pro rated Norton Utilities 14 with 1 star (out of 6) for "an overpriced collection of optimization tools that falls far short of its promise.
+IT Reviews called the package "light on features compared to rivals" and it questioned the "usefulness of some of the monitoring utilities.

-PC Advisor criticized Norton Utilities 14 for delivering “little that you can't already do with Windows”, although it did acknowledge that it brought two things to the table: “The registry tools, which are useful, and the performance monitor, which is interesting but not always useful.”
+PC Advisor criticized Norton Utilities 14 for delivering "little that you can't already do with Windows", although it did acknowledge that it brought two things to the table: "The registry tools, which are useful, and the performance monitor, which is interesting but not always useful."

 Premier edition

 Symantec has released a version of Norton Utilities which is called Norton Utilities Premier Edition.
 It has all features of Norton Utilities plus Norton Online Backup.
 It is also compatible with Windows 7.
 It was released on 14 October 2009.

 Version 15.0

 Norton Utilities 15.0 includes features from the discontinued Norton SystemWorks.
 It includes Norton Speed Disk, Norton Disk Doctor, Norton UnErase, Registry Restore, Registry Defragmenter, Registry Cleaner, Disk Cleaner, Disk Defragmenter, Startup Manager, Service Manager, Restore Center, System Optimizer, Process Viewer, and Performance Test.
 This version also includes a new GUI.